shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 ## References

 The code will be version controlled on github.
-The team will be colloborating and updating progress on the github repository.
+The team will be collaborating and updating progress on the github repository.
 Github Repo Link: https://github.com/shalinsingh818/CS460EmergencyHospitalDB

 ## Overview